GainorB/gradeCodePens/README.md

 1.  **NUMBER OF STUDENTS IN CLASS:** total number of scholars in class
 2.  **NUMBER OF FOUND PROJECTS:** total number of projects from that class that match the project you searched for
-3.  **NUMBER OF INCORRECTLY NAMED PROJECTS (NOT FOUND):** total number of scholars who incorrectly named the project
+3.  **NUMBER OF INCORRECTLY NAMED PROJECTS (NOT FOUND):** total number of scholars who incorrectly named their project
-4.  **STUDENTS WHO DIDN'T NAME PROJECT CORRECTLY:** names of scholars who didn't name project correctly
+4.  **STUDENTS WHO DIDN'T NAME PROJECT CORRECTLY:** usernames of scholars who didn't name project correctly
 5.  **NUMBER OF REJECTED REQUESTS:** total number of scholars who don't have any saved codePens
-6.  **REJECTED REQUESTS:** names of scholars who don't have any saved codePens
+6.  **REJECTED REQUESTS:** usernames of scholars who don't have any saved codePens